eturino/ts-key-set/README.md

 - `KeySetNone` returns `NONE`
 - `KeySetSome` returns `SOME`

+The types are also exposed as a union of strings TypeScript type `KeySetTypesEnumValues`.

 #### `type` in v1.x vs v2.x

 `v2.0` changed the values returned by `type`, make them SCREAMING_SNAKE_CASE, which allows for easier integration with GraphQL enums.